-The survey found that 76% of people think it’s important to have a mentor, however only 37% currently have a mentor now, and only 14% of people have taken the initiative to ask someone to be their mentor.
+The survey found that 76% of people think it’s essential to have a mentor.
+However, only 37% currently have a mentor now, and only 14% of people have taken the initiative to ask someone to be their mentor.
 So many people want mentors, but few have one.
 Why is this?
 Let’s dig a bit deeper into the survey results from Olivet Nazarene University.

-The survey found that 56% of respondents said they have had a professional mentor at some point in their career, however, only 37% have a mentor currently.
+The survey found that 56% of respondents said they had had a professional mentor at some point in their career.
+However, only 37% have a mentor currently.
 Another 9% of people said they might have a mentor currently, but the relationship was unclear or undefined.
-One interesting point of note is that people with mentors were found to be slightly happier at their current jobs that people without a mentor.
+One interesting point is that people with mentors were slightly happier at their current jobs than people without a mentor.

 The survey also looked at the experience level of people with mentors.
 A large percentage (57%) of people with mentors were junior level in terms of their experience.
 The percentage of people with mentors dropped as experience went up.
-Only 35% of mid-level employees had mentors and only 8% of senior-level of employees.
-Certain industries were prone to having more mentors than others.
-Listed below is the breakdown of the industries with the most mentors:
+Only 35% of mid-level employees had mentors and only 8% of senior-level employees.
+Specific industries were prone to having more mentors than others.
+Listed below is the breakdown of the sectors with the most mentors:

 - Science (66%)

 - Government (59%)

 - Marketing, Advertising, PR (56%)